What is the GDPR?

 - Special categories of personal data - personal data which is more sensitive and so needs more protection.
 It includes information about a person's race or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic information, biometrics (such as fingerprints, retina and iris patterns) where used for identification purposes, health – physical or mental, and sex life or sexual orientation.

 - Data subject - the person whose personal data is held or processed (eg all pupils and staff are data subjects)

 - Data controller - a person or organisation who determines how and why personal data is used (Horizons Specialist Academy Trust is a data controller)

 - Data processor - an external person or organisation, who is not employed by the Trust, who processes the personal data on our behalf (eg payroll provider)

 - Processing - anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.

 - Data Protection Officer - an appointed person who takes responsibility for monitoring data protection compliance.

 Under data protection law, individuals have a right to be informed about how we, Horizons Specialist Academy Trust, use any personal data that we hold about them.
-We comply with this right by providing ‘privacy notices’ (sometimes called ‘fair processing notices’) to individuals where we are processing their personal data.
+We comply with this right by providing ‘privacy notices’ (previously called ‘fair processing notices’) to individuals where we are processing their personal data.

 These privacy notices explain how we collect, store and use personal data about pupils, parents/carers and staff, and can be downloaded below: